sttoracle/ORACASB/README.md

 #### **STEP 2**: Review select items on the CASB Dashboard

 The Dashboard is the first UI view you will see in the Oracle CASB Cloud Service after you've logged into the service.
 The purpose of the dashboard is to give the user a summary view of various important Cloud service security related information.
-Some of the more important items on the dashboard are :
+Some of the more important items on the dashboard are:

 #### Service Health Indicators
 The Health Indicator Carousel presents indicators of the overall health state of the cloud services being monitored by a particular CASB tenant.

 ![](images/CASB/health_indicators.png)

-There are 5 Health indicator tabs into which the variouse services being monitored is shorted into  :
+There are 5 Health indicator tabs into which the various services being monitored is shorted into :

 ![](images/CASB/icon_risk_unreachable_big.png)— Status: Application instance is unreachable.